matpx/elite/doc/usage.md

 plugins will be automatically loaded when lite starts.
 To uninstall a plugin the plugin file can be deleted — any plugin (including those included with lite's default installation) can be deleted to remove its functionality.

+To disable a plugin without deleting it, rename the file to end with `.disabled` (e.g. `autowrap.lua.disabled`).
+Only files ending in `.lua` are loaded, so the `.disabled` suffix prevents the plugin from being loaded.
+To re-enable it, simply remove the `.disabled` ending.

 If you want to load a plugin only under a certain circumstance (for example, only on a given project) the plugin can be placed somewhere other than the